 Stages of Psychosocial Development

-Erik Erikson’s psychosocial development theory proposes that our personality develops through eight stages, from infancy to old age (Erikson, 1958, 1963).
+Erik Erikson’s (1958, 1963) psychosocial development theory proposes that our personality develops through eight stages, from infancy to old age.

 He argued that social experience was valuable throughout life, with each stage recognizable by the specific conflict we encounter between our psychological needs and the surrounding social environment.

-To become fully-functional, confident members of society, we must successfully complete each stage and resolve two conflicting states, for example, that of trust versus mistrust, and autonomy versus shame.
+To become fully functional, confident members of society, we must successfully complete each stage and resolve two conflicting states; for example, those of trust versus mistrust and autonomy versus shame.

 Failure, on the other hand, leads to difficulty navigating our future and a profound impact on our sense of self, our personality.
 We are left feeling inadequate.